gitname/react-gh-pages/README.md

 2. Add a `homepage` property in this format\*: `https://{username}.github.io/{repo-name}`

     > \* For a [project site](https://pages.github.com/#project-site), that's the format.
 For a [user site](https://pages.github.com/#user-site), the format is: `https://{username}.github.io`.
 You can read more about the `homepage` property in the ["GitHub Pages" section](https://create-react-app.dev/docs/deployment/#github-pages) of the `create-react-app` documentation.

-    > In this tutorial, I'll be deploying the React app as a project site.

     ```diff
     {